wankanobejobe/wankanobejobe/README.md

 - Wankanobe with two turn tables and a microphone > Kickin' it at github and lovin' life for it. ;)

-- There isn't a great feal that does not interest me but admittedly electronic gadgets has become a mainstay.
+- There isn't a great deal that does not interest me but admittedly electronic gadgets has become a mainstay.
 The manipulation of hardware and coding that power our lives is a required part of my life so may as well keep abreast of wtf is going on, no?
 Yes?
 Maybe? haha